xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (gil)    View Objects were still saving with version 3 positioning instead of 4 causing rotation changes to keep reversing in X and Y
+   -- enh (dkulp)  Reduce number of wxIdleEvent are being processed to reduce CPU usage -- bug (dkulp)  Videos with B frames may stop rendering.
+Fixes #1902 -- bug (gil)    View Objects were still saving with version 3 positioning instead of 4 causing rotation changes to keep reversing in X and Y
    -- bug (gil)    Fix lasso'ed effects not properly selecting or setting the selected row -- bug (gil)    Fix an unselected effect on top or bottom row could block a group effect move